 Under the GSEP, GAR is committed to no development of and the conservation of High Carbon Stock forests and High Conservation Value areas (this includes zero tolerance towards the hunting, killing, and poaching of rare and endangered wildlife); no development on peatlands of any depth; Zero Burning Policy; continuous yield improvement to reduce pressure on new land development; reduction of greenhouse gas emissions and improving waste management.

 GAR WAS THE FIRST PALM OIL COMPANY TO ADOPT A FOREST CONSERVATION POLICY IN 2011

 GAR is the largest palm oil grower in Indonesia with almost 500,000 hectares of concession and one of our key stakeholder groups are the local communities in our plantation areas.

-We are committed to respecting the right to Free, Prior and Informed Consent for indigenous peoples and local communities which includes responsible handling of complaints and grievances and responsible resolution of conflicts.
+We are committed to respecting the right to Free, Prior and Informed Consent for indigenous peoples and local communities which include responsible handling of complaints and grievances and responsible resolution of conflicts.

 The GSEP applies to all our subsidiaries and suppliers.
 Our suppliers are key partners and we aim to bring them with us on our sustainability journey.
 This is how we will be able to spread sustainable practices and ultimately improve the palm oil industry.

 We are committed to having traceable and transparent supply chains, and will offer support to suppliers, including independent smallholders, to adopt responsible social and environmental practices.
 At the same time, we have set up a grievance procedure for stakeholders to raise any concerns about our supply chain.
 The grievance list can be found on the GAR Sustainability Dashboard.

 As one of the first palm oil companies to adopt a sustainability policy, we know from experience that embedding sustainability in our operations requires continuous, sustained effort and adequate resource allocation.